Motorway Services Online

 In order to count as an official service area, the owner has to have entered into an agreement which has allowed signs to Diagram 2313.1 (the one with symbols) to be installed.
 Just having the word "Services" and an arrow isn't the same thing, as those ones aren't regulated in the same way.

-Councils will often call these "roadside service areas" because they seem to tick all the right boxes, but they are under no obligation to.
+Councils will often call these "roadside service areas" (RSAs) because they seem to tick all the right boxes, but they are under no obligation to.

 Upgrading and Closing